toto1384/toto1384/README.md

 - 🔭 I’m currently working on remaking [MyNextJob](mynextjob.ro)
-- 🌱 I’m currently lerning how to be an expert in my stack
+- 🌱 I’m currently lerning devops & how to be an expert in my stack
 - ⚡ Fun fact: with every 30 days that you are living you get .1% closer to being put in a coffin and being burried

 ###### 📦 I've decided to archive(you can still browse them though) any repo before 2020, because the code was not that great back then